Clicky

 Water Quality Counts when Rehydrating Dehydrated Food

-Remember, the quality of the water you use while rehydrating dehydrated food IS important, as the water is being absorbed by the foods that you are going to eat rehydrated again—so don't skimp here by using nasty water!
+Remember, the quality of the water you use while rehydrating dehydrated food IS important, as the water is absorbed by the foods that you are going to eat rehydrated again—so don't skimp here by using nasty water!

 By nasty, you know what I mean!
 If you wouldn't drink it, don't use it!
 Make sure it's good, clean, drinking water.

 It's not always necessary to rehydrate your foods.
-For instance, grind up some of your dehydrated garlic to make garlic powder, and grind up some dehydrated onions too for onion powder!
-Don’t forget dehydrated celery for celery powder (add a little salt for celery salt).
+Grind up some of your dehydrated garlic to make garlic powder, and grind up some dehydrated onions too for onion powder!

-If you're making a soup where the vegetables aren't sautéed in olive oil at the start of the recipe, then go ahead and just add them to the water (or soup stock or soup base according to the recipe) in their dehydrated form!
+If you're making a soup where the vegetables aren't sautéed in olive oil at the start of the recipe, then go ahead and add them to the water (or soup stock or soup base according to the recipe) in their dehydrated form!

 What About Nutrients?

-And the Taste?
+What About the Taste?

 Take a look at Preparedness Advice—they have a good chart on how much water to use when rehydrating your dehydrated foods.